TheAlmostGenius/thealmostgenius.github.io/README.md

-# DarkestSoul1992
+# TheAlmostGenius

-Main website for my gaming/streaming endeavours.
+Main website for all of my endeavours.
+Think of it as a jump portal to my other pages/sites/social media.